legendu-net/docker-jupyterhub-ds/readme.md

 **This is the recommended Docker image to use if you want to do data science related work in JupyterLab/Jupyter Notebook.**
 Note: Python packages in this version are managed using pip.
-If you prefer managing Python packages using conda, please use the **conda3** (corresponds to the conda3 tag) branch instead.

 ## Usage in Linux/Unix